drajdip189-sys/NAGIIP-STAR-MD/README.md

 </p>

 <p align="center">
-    <strong>GUYS THE BOT RESPONDING SOMETIMES SO IF YOU CAN FUX THIS ERROR PLEASE CONTACT ME</strong>
+    <strong>GUYS THE BOT IS NOT RESPONDING SOMETIMES SO IF YOU CAN FUX THIS ERROR PLEASE CONTACT ME</strong>
 </p>

 ---